kire9613/KTH_master_thesis/README_TEAM4.md

 Waypoints and RRT...

 #### Part 1 - Initialization
-When launching the behavior tree, the systems waits until all initialization processes is finished.
+When launching the behavior tree, the system waits until all initialization processes are finished.
 This includes:
-* Waiting for global planner to be ready by ckecking if there exists any waypoints - *Next waypoint exists?*
+* Waiting for global planner to be ready by checking if there exists any waypoints - *Next waypoint exists?*
 * Calculation of a local plan is done in *Replan path* When initialization is done the condition *Has initialized* is set to *True* by *Set initialized*.